-APPENDIX 4 Complaint Form
+Complaint Form

-Please provide yo ur details
+Please provide your details

 Full name

 Address

 (including

 postcode)

+postodacj

 Email address

 Phone number

 Details of Compla int.
 Please provide below details of your complaint, including whether you

-/body at the school about it already.

-have spoken to any ybody at the school about it alloady.
+ybody at the school about it already.

-If you are completing as this form algorization this hav will available required.
+If you are completing ng this form electronically, this box will expand as required.
 If you are

-ng this form electronically, this box will expand as required.
-If you are

-completing by hand d, please use a continuation sheet if required.
+d, please use a continuation sheet if required.

+, , · · · · · · · · · · · · · · · · · · ·

-Kesolution: What would represent for you an acceptable resolution to the complaint?
+Resolution: What would represent for you an acceptable resolution to the complaint?

-Eurthor Informatic on: Do you have any further relevant information to add?
+Further Information: Do you have any further relevant information to add?

-M. Do you have any fullificitie relevant information to add?

 Signed: Date:

-oigneu.